darkn3rd/script-tut/README.md

 1. **Function returning single integer** - input variable number of integers and return the summation
 2. **Function returning single string** - input a string and return capitalize version of this
+3. **Function returning single array** - input an array and return a sorted array.

 Additionally, the following is sprinkled in here:

 * Capitalizing a string

-**BRAINSTORMING**: *Considering expanding this section to demonstrate returning an array and returning an associative array (hash).
-Some scripting languages, such as AWK, are incapable of returning an array, so an array in this case must be passed in by reference (which is done implicitly in AWK).
-May table this until version 2.0 of this project*
+* Sorting an array

+**NOTES** *At least one scripting language is incable of returning an array, and this would be AWK.*

+### Environment Variables

+**FUTURE CONTENT SNEAK PREVIEW** *This is a common and important task in system administration is maintaining environments variables and search path.
+One snippet will demonstrate parsing a PATH string, while another will getting and setting an environment variable.*

 ## Key to Naming Convention